Sunday, June 4, 2023

 British security software and hardware firm Sophos said it has acquired US-based cybersecurity firm Braintrace for an undisclosed amount.

-British security software and hardware firm said it has acquired -based firm for an undisclosed amount.
+British security software and hardware firm said it has acquired US-based firm for an undisclosed amount.
 As part of the acquisition, the company will integrate Braintrace's proprietary (NDR) technology into its Adaptive Cybersecurity Ecosystem.

 Braintrace's will be integrated into the Adaptive Cybersecurity Ecosystem, which underpins all Sophos products and services, to support Sophos' MTR and Rapid Response analysts and Extended Detection and Response (XDR) customers.